 Manufacturing safety is important to prevent or lessen the risk of workplace injury, illness and death.
-While the expanse of OSHA general industry safety regulations and recommendations can seem overwhelming to many manufacturers, employers must be proactive about employee safety.
+While the expanse of OSHA's general industry safety regulations can seem overwhelming to many manufacturers, employers must be proactive about employee safety.
 Without a focus on safety, manufacturers can place their employees at risk and face expensive property damage, OSHA fines, workers compensation, recovery costs, and damage to their reputation from workplace incidents.

-Consequences of ignoring manufacturing safety
+The consequences of ignoring manufacturing safety

 Manufacturers who do not pay enough attention to manufacturing safety can find themselves subject to OSHA fines and penalties for failing to abide by OSHA regulations.
 OSHA often publishes press releases when they cite manufacturers for failing to follow these regulations and these press releases can cause significant damage to reputations.
 The press releases are often republished by other news organizations and are available via web search to a large audience.

-Injuries to employees may create significant worker's compensation and medical treatment costs.
+Injuries to employees may also create significant worker's compensation and medical treatment costs.
 The organization has to take time to investigate the injury and to manage the costs of the injury including finding and training a replacement for the injured worker.
 The NSC estimates the cost per medically consulted injury in 2016 was $32,000, while the cost per death was $1,120,000.
 This estimate includes wage losses, medical expenses, administrative expenses and employer costs, but excludes property damage except for motor vehicles.

 In addition, multiple employee injuries and/or death can cause significant emotional toll in the workplace and for the employees and their loved ones.
 The physical, emotional, and financial impact of a workplace injury can linger for years after the event.